hpc/pavilion2/docs/basics.rst

 This config is used to override the Pavilion defaults for values in every test config run on that system.
-You can use these to set default values for things like the max nodes per job in a given scheduler, always loading certain modules when building tests, or setting useful `variables <tests/variables.html>`__ for that system.
+You can use these to set default values for things like the max nodes per job in a given scheduler, or setting useful `variables <tests/variables.html>`__ for that system.
 The format is the same as a test config file, except with only one test and without the name for that test.

 .. code:: bash